-- Internal organisation of the consortium. - Management of access to the electronic exchange system. - Distribution of EU funding. - Settlement of internal disputes. - IPR (to be decided before signature of contract) - Risk management / collective responsibility - Liability, indemnification and confidentiality arrangements between the beneficiaries.
+- Internal organisation of the consortium. - Management of access to the electronic exchange system. - Distribution of EU funding. - Settlement of internal disputes. - Additional rules on rights and obligations related to background and results - Risk management / collective responsibility - Liability, indemnification and confidentiality arrangements between the beneficiaries.